GLINCKER/glinrdock/EULA.md

 **Version 1.0**
 **Effective Date: [DATE]**

-This End User License Agreement ("Agreement") is a legal agreement between you ("User" or "you") and Glinr Inc. ("Glinr", "we", "us", or "our") for the GlinrDock software application ("Software").
+This End User License Agreement ("Agreement") is a legal agreement between you ("User" or "you") and GLINCKER LLC ("GLINCKER", "we", "us", or "our") for the GlinrDock software application ("Software").

 By installing, copying, or otherwise using the Software, you agree to be bound by the terms of this Agreement.

 ## 1. License Grant

-Subject to the terms and conditions of this Agreement, Glinr grants you a limited, non-exclusive, non-transferable license to:
+Subject to the terms and conditions of this Agreement, GLINCKER grants you a limited, non-exclusive, non-transferable license to:

 ### 1.1 Personal and Development Use
 - Install and use the Software for personal projects and development purposes